-- 13.1 Based on the assessments in paragraph 12 and having taken into account the public comments mentioned in paragraph 11, the Planning Department does not support the application for following reasons: - (a) the proposed development is not in line with the planning intention of the "OU(CDWRA)" zone, which is to provide incentive for the restoration of degraded wetlands adjoining existing fish ponds through comprehensive residential and/or recreational development to include wetland restoration area, and to phase out existing sporadic open storage and port back-up uses on degraded wetlands.
-There is no strong planning justification in the submission for a departure from such planning intention, even on a temporary basis; - (b) the proposed development is not in line with the Town Planning Board Guidelines for Application for Developments within Deep Bay Area (TPB PG-No. 12C) in that the applicant fails to demonstrate that the proposed development would not have adverse ecological impacts on the surrounding areas.
-The approval of the application would result in a general degradation of the environment in Deep Bay area; and - (c) the proposed development is not in line with the Town Planning Board Guidelines for Application for Temporary Open Storage and Port Back-up Uses (TPB PG-No. 13F) in that there are adverse departmental comments on the environmental and ecological aspects and local objections. - 13.2 Alternatively, should the Committee decide to approve the application, it is suggested that the permission shall be valid on a temporary basis for a period of 18 months until 6.5.2022.
+- 13.1 Based on the assessments in paragraph 12 and having taken into account the public comments mentioned in paragraph 11, the Planning Department does not support the application for following reasons: - (a) the development is not in line with the planning intention of the "OU(CDWRA)" zone, which is to provide incentive for the restoration of degraded wetlands adjoining existing fish ponds through comprehensive residential and/or recreational development to include wetland restoration area, and to phase out existing sporadic open storage and port back-up uses on degraded wetlands.
+There is no strong planning justification in the submission for a departure from such planning intention, even on a temporary basis; - (b) the development is not in line with the Town Planning Board Guidelines for Application for Developments within Deep Bay Area (TPB PG-No. 12C) in that the applicant fails to demonstrate that the proposed development is compliant with the intention of the Wetland Buffer Area to protect the ecological integrity of the fish ponds and wetland within the Wetland Conservation Area and prevent development that would have a negative off-site disturbance impact on the ecological value of fish ponds; and - (c) the development is not in line with the Town Planning Board Guidelines for Application for Temporary Open Storage and Port Back-up Uses (TPB PG-No. 13F) in that the applicant has failed to demonstrate that the development would not result in adverse noise and water quality impacts on the surrounding areas.
+Approval of the application would result in a general degradation of the environment in the areas. - 13.2 Alternatively, should the Committee decide to approve the application, it is suggested that the permission shall be valid on a temporary basis for a period of 18 months until 14.11.2022.
 The following conditions of approval and advisory clauses are also suggested for Members' reference: